Consider the following scenarios:

 Step 5.
 Get the Ad Tags for your Site

-Click the Inventory tab in your DFP dashboard and choose “Generate Ad Tags” – select the appropriate ad unit (the one that we created in Step #1) and choose “Generate Tags.”
-Add this code to your website and within 10-15 minutes, the DFP tool should start serving ads on your pages.
+Click the Inventory tab in your DFP dashboard and choose “Generate Tags” – select the appropriate ad unit (the one you created in Step #1) and choose “Generate Tags.”
+Use the Google Publisher Tag (asynchronous) option from the drop-down and add this code to your website.
+Google DFP should begin serving ads on your pages in the next 10-15 minutes.

 Here’s a narration-less screencast that captures all the above steps in a quick video.